Sydney Emanuel Mudd II

-Sydney Emanuel Mudd II (June 20, 1885 – October 11, 1924) was an American attorney and politician from Maryland's 5th congressional district, elected to several terms as a US Representative in Congress, dying in office.
-He was a Republican.
+Sydney Emanuel Mudd II (June 20, 1885 – October 11, 1924) was an American attorney and politician who served as the U.S. representative for Maryland's 5th congressional district from 1915 until his death in 1924.
+He was a member of the Republican Party.

 Early life and education

-Sydney Emanuel Mudd, Jr. was born on June 20, 1885, at his parents' plantation in Gallant Green, Charles County, Maryland, Mudd was the son of Ida (née Griffin) and Sydney Emanuel Mudd, who became a US Congressman.
+Sydney Emanuel Mudd, Jr. was born on June 20, 1885, at his parents' plantation in Gallant Green, Charles County, Maryland, Mudd was the son of Ida (née Griffin) and Sydney Emanuel Mudd, who became a U.S. Congressman.
 He was raised Catholic, attending the public schools of Charles County and the District of Columbia.
 He moved with his parents to La Plata, Maryland, in 1896.
 He graduated from Georgetown University in 1906 with a B.A., and from its law school in 1909 with a Bachelor of Laws degree.

 Law career

 Mudd was admitted to the bar in 1910 in Maryland and Washington, D.C.
 He served as professor of criminal law at Georgetown University Law School in 1910.

 Like his father, Mudd joined the Republican Party.
 He was appointed assistant district attorney of the District of Columbia, a federal position, in February 1911.